Getting Started

 On GitHub, your projects are organized into “repositories,” usually called “repos.”

-GitHub gives every account 60 free Codespaces hours per month, and more if you join GitHub Education, an option that we highly recommend for students.
-It also provides lots of free storage.
+GitHub gives every account 60 free Codespaces hours per month.
 Free hours are not infinite, however, so it is your responsibility to stop (and delete) Codespaces you are not using.

 Start mode: a throwaway Codespace